View our series of free videos designed to help you get started with the iVN.

 How to import real-life operational data from a building or group of buildings using the iSCAN tool.
 This enables you to in simulate network demand within iVN using real-measured values.

 This video looks at the energy simulation tool available with the iVN, that can be used to generate building energy demand profiles for buildings in your network where measured data is not available.

-This video explains how to import data from iCIM into iVN.
-This enables you to automatically populate your iVN model with simulated data from an iCD model and/or measured data available in iSCAN.
+This video explains how to import data from iCIM into iVN; as a means to synchronise demand data generated by iCD simulations and/or measured data from iSCAN.

 Weather is an important aspect of running simulations with the iVN.
 This video covers how to import and assign weather files within your iVN project.

 Work within the 2D network viewer to add network installations from the asset library.
 How to create assets, connect them to nodes, and understanding the supply/demand and commodity relationships.
 Including how to inspect and edit default technical specifications.

 This video navigates around the geographical, schematic and custom views within iVN.